Changan Automobile: Changan Kuayue

-Chongqing Kuayue Automobile is a co-operative venture between Changan and Chongqing Kuayue Group specializing in commercial vehicle production.
+Chongqing Kuayue Automobile is a cooperative venture between Changan and Chongqing Kuayue Group specialising in commercial vehicle production.
+The group builds commercial vehicles primarily under the Kuayue and Kaicene brands.

-The group builds commercial vehicles for Changan primarily under the Kuayue and Kaicene brands.
+History

-Kuayue commercial vehicles rebranded as Mamut in former Soviet countries.
+In 2012, the company began gradually moving away from outdated designs based on 20th-century Suzuki technology, modernizing its lineup with its own designs.
+In 2017, Kuayue expanded its lineup to include its first electric vehicles derived from internal combustion models.